 Filing bankruptcy before the divorce also takes you off the hook for your future ex-spouse’s debts.
 It doesn’t matter whether you sign over your house or your car in the divorce.
 If your ex-husband or ex-wife files Chapter 7 bankruptcy after the divorce, creditors will come to you to make payments.
 Filing bankruptcy jointly protects both of you from the other’s creditors.

 Your ability to file Chapter 7 bankruptcy depends on your income.
 Sometimes a couple’s income exceeds the limit, but as individuals, the pair can file.
 In this situation, you should definitely file separately.
 In some cases, only one individual can file bankruptcy due to income.
 In this case, the couple can’t file jointly.

 If you have children, you will need to take into consideration child support payments.
 All forms of domestic support, whether alimony or child support, stay unaffected by bankruptcy.
 This can make things especially confusing, and you should talk to a bankruptcy lawyer to see how these domestic support payments will alter your situation after bankruptcy.

 Related Post: Most Common Reasons People File for Chapter 7 Bankruptcy

 Find the Bankruptcy Lawyer for You

 Filing bankruptcy is not an easy process.
 You need a bankruptcy lawyer who puts you first and works with you.
 At Groce & DeArmon, we care about our clients, and we work hard to change their lives for the better through bankruptcy.
-Contact Groce & DeArmon today to talk to a bankruptcy lawyer.
+Contact Groce & DeArmon, P.C. or call 1-800-640-3706 to talk to a bankruptcy lawyer today.